-- 1. The final, which is by direct elimination, will preferably consists of 4 fencers. - 2.
-The finals of both men's and women's events at the same weapon should preferably be held on the same day.
+- o.27.
+1. The final, which is by direct elimination, will preferably consist of 4 fencers. - 2.
+The finals of both women's and men's events at the same weapon should preferably be held on the same day.

 Classification